-The TQIS quality standards are aligned with the Accelerator’s Framework for High-Impact Tutoring and were developed by the TQIS Advisory Group.
-These quality standards will be updated regularly to reflect new learnings.
+The TQIS quality standards align with the Accelerator’s Framework for High-Impact Tutoring.
+The TQIS Advisory Group developed the standards and updates them regularly to reflect new learnings.
 Please see information about the February 2023 update here.

 Each TQIS quality standard is grounded in research and categorized as one of the following:

-- Emerging evidence: There is not yet a robust research base for this recommendation, but practitioners and researchers are highly aligned on its likely importance for quality.
+- Emergent: This recommendation does not come from a robust research base, but from alignment among practitioners and researchers on its likely importance for quality.

 A Note about Equity: Equity is one of the foundational elements of the Accelerator's Framework for High-Impact Tutoring.
 High-Impact Tutoring programs embed equity throughout their program; therefore, equity-related quality standards are included within each of the elements rather than as a stand-alone set of equity standards.

 |Tutor Recruitment and Selection||The program has a clear recruitment and selection process that results in tutors with the skills and mindsets necessary to be successful in that program.||Emergent: Research has not explicitly focused on the most effective way to recruit tutors.
 However, experts in the field generally agree that programs should have clear processes and standards for recruitment.|

 |Tutor Preservice Training||The program provides high-quality onboarding and training, tailored to program context.||Research-Informed: Research shows that highly skilled educators have a greater impact on student achievement.
 Therefore, programs that implement high-quality training to improve a tutor's skill level will likely positively impact student achievement.|